 If there is no cohabitation between the parties to the marriage for one year or more after the passing of the order for judicial separation, the parties then may apply for divorce.

-Conversion: In case either of the spouse converts himself/herself into another religion, the other spouse may file a divorce case.
+Conversion: In case either of the spouses converts himself/herself into another religion, the other spouse may file a divorce case.

 Venereal Disease: If one of the spouses is suffering from a severe disease that is easily communicable, a divorce can be filed by the other spouse.
-The sexually transmitted diseases like AIDS are accounted to be venereal diseases.
+Sexually transmitted diseases like AIDS are accounted to be venereal diseases.